akraemer007/andrewkraemer.party/_posts/2017-08-27-goodbye-madison.md

 When I walk around my living room my footsteps echo throughout the room.

-I am done packing and my life is contained in one Nissan Altima’s worth of boxes and bags.
+I am done packing, and my life is contained within one Nissan Altima’s worth of boxes and bags.
 Now that I have a second to breath, I am experiencing these feelings:
 - Sadness
 - Gratefulness
 - Anxiety